 One of those themes, and the reason the piece is called Old Keys, comes from a piece I wrote just before, a setting of Hart Crane’s My Grandmother’s Love Letters for solo bass and voice.
 It’s a simple affair, a D major triad with an added fourth, played over a sing-songy rhythm.
 The other two themes are closely related to this one, and could even be seen as variations.
 They even share that short-long, short-long lilt, vaguely reminiscent of British Isles folk music.

-The great thing about using simple materials is that they work themselves into the fabric of a piece in a way long, complex themes can’t.
+The great thing about using simple materials is that they work themselves into the fabric of a piece in a way long or complex themes can’t.
 There’s an obsessive quality to the way those three themes permeate Old Keys, which I hope helps to create a sense of wholeness despite its unsettled nature.
 Material from the themes, looped or in canons, often serves as accompaniment; copies of the themes run at different speeds along with each other, in different keys; this interplay spurs development, and in a couple of places, builds up quite a complex web of counterpoint.

 Another strange aspect of the piece is its appearance of being a piano concerto—which it is, but just barely.
 I didn’t ever conceive of the piano part as a virtuoso vehicle (unlike my previous piano concerto, Home Stretch), the result being that the piano often plays the least complicated material, leaving flourish and filigree to the other instruments.
 Concerti are often about the soloist—Old Keys is more about the piano.